 Personal selling is used to meet the five objectives of promotion in the following ways:

-- Building Product Awareness – A common task of salespeople, especially when selling in business markets, is to educate customers on new product offerings.
-In fact, salespeople serve a major role at industry trades shows (see the Sales Promotion tutorial) where they discuss products with show attendees.
+Building Product Awareness – A common task of salespeople, especially when selling in business markets, is to educate customers on new product offerings.
+In fact, salespeople serve a major role at industry trades shows, where they discuss products with show attendees.
 But building awareness using personal selling is also important in consumer markets.
 As we will discuss, the advent of controlled word-of-mouth marketing is leading to personal selling becoming a useful mechanism for introducing consumers to new products.

-- Providing Information – When salespeople engage customers a large part of the conversation focuses on product information.
-Marketing organizations provide their sales staff with large amounts of sales support including brochures, research reports, computer programs and many other forms of informational material.
+Providing Information – When salespeople engage customers a significant amount of the conversation focuses on product information.
+Consequently, most marketing organizations provide their sales staff with extensive sales support, including slide presentations, brochures, research reports, online videos, and many other forms of informational material.